 Conclusion: Which One Should You Pick?

-You probably already know which camera is going to be crowned the winner if you’ve read through this review.
-The Sony Alpha a6000, although it has its downsides, has more sophisticated features that would help you get much better and more dynamic photos than the Sony Alpha a5100.
+If you’ve read through this review, you probably already know which camera will be crowned the winner.
+Although the Sony Alpha a6000 has its downsides, it has more sophisticated features that would help you get much better and more dynamic photos than the Sony Alpha a5100.

-Nevertheless, when the question is about which you should pick, you must apply a detailed feature list.
+Nevertheless, you must apply a detailed feature list when the question is about which you should pick.
 This is because the best camera for you isn’t necessarily the most expensive gear with all the bells and whistles.

 If you’re reading this review, you’re probably a beginner picking your very first camera.
-But just before you jump on the Sony a6000, you want to ask yourself a few questions that pertain to your future goals as a photographer and your reason for wanting a camera.
+But just before you jump on the Sony a6000, you want to ask yourself a few questions about your future goals as a photographer and your reason for wanting a camera.